cantinilab/OT-scOmics/README.md

 ## Running on Colab GPU

-This notebook is designed to be run on GPU.
+While this notebook can be run un CPU, computations will be faster on GPU.
 If you do not have access to a GPU you may want to use the (free) Google Colab platform to run this notebook.
 For that, you can simply access the notebook at this link: [colab.research.google.com/github/ComputationalSystemsBiology/.../OT_scOmics.ipynb](https://colab.research.google.com/github/ComputationalSystemsBiology/OT-scOmics/blob/main/OT_scOmics.ipynb).

 Please note that you will have to import the preprocessed csv data to the Colab runtime.